 “It was a pleasure talking to—“ Before Dothan could finish, Hyren cut the communication.

 Limply, he removed the helmet and held it in both hands, staring down at the visor.
-It still glowed a soft red from the inside, reflecting silver moonlight that was rapidly being swallowed up by thick clouds.
+It still glowed a soft red from the inside, reflecting silver moonlight being swallowed up by thick clouds.
 His mouth was dry as sawdust and his stomach felt like it was going to turn over on itself.

 The Grundo pulled the Zafara off of his head and held her at arm’s length as she continued to kick and writhe, her tail lashing.
 “I’m sorry!” he said.
 “I’m sorry, okay?!
 I have to get back to my job!”